 I have fond memories of eating mini powdered doughnuts at the CNE in the summer time with my family.
-The CNE is just a Toronto specific carnival... but you can insert your own version of this story now!
-There was always a Tiny Tom's Donuts food cart dishing out thousands of hot powdery doughnuts.
-So believe it or not these are just like the ones I remember.
-Well, they're even better!
+The CNE is just a Toronto specific carnival… but you can insert your own version of this story now!
+There was always a Tiny Tom’s Donuts food cart dishing out thousands of hot powdery doughnuts.
+So believe it or not, these vegan powdered doughnuts are just like the ones I remember.
+Well, they’re even better!

 Thanks to T-fal for partnering with me and sponsoring this blog post.
 I made these doughnuts with the T-fal EZ Clean Fryer which makes deep frying at home super simple and easy.
 It has a feature that no other deep fryer on the market has.
 The automatic filtration system will drain, filter, and store the oil for future use and will do so safely when you’re done frying and the oil has cooled to a safe temperature.
 You just flip a switch and it takes care of the rest.